 The base fee is listed on the scheduling pages.
 The rate varies by exam type.

 Deposits vary by exam type.
-Deposits are done via credit card.
-In person payment may be via cash, debit, and credit cards (Visa, Mastercard, American Express, Discover) or contactless payments (Apple Pay, Samsung Pay, Android Pay, Cash App).
+Deposits are done via credit / debit card.
+In person payment may be via cash, debit, and credit cards (Visa, Mastercard, American Express, Discover) or contactless payments (Apple Pay, Samsung Pay, Android Pay).
 The balance must be paid in full upon arrival.
-PCSOT exams have no deposit; Pre Employment exams are paid by the employer.
+Sex offender exams have no deposit; Pre Employment exams are paid the first time by the employer.

 The examinee needs to arrive on-time for scheduled appointment.
 An appointment is considered a “No Show” when the client fails to arrive within 15 minutes of their scheduled appointment without notifying the examiner that they will be late.